 Find out more reasons to paint your walls and ceilings the same color.

 Another great technique to make a low ceiling look higher is to paint an ombre horizontal stripe pattern.

 It starts out dark on the bottom and gets lighter as it goes up making the ceiling seem like it is floating.

 Paint the ceiling the same color as the top of the wall and you also get the benefit of camouflaging the corner.

-That’s it for our ideas on making a low ceiling look taller.
-Hopefully, you’ve found some inspiration for decorating your own rooms.
+That’s it for our ideas on making a low ceiling look higher.
+Hopefully, you’ve found some easy inspiration for decorating your own rooms.

 Other Decorating Ideas You Might Like

 - How to make a small room look bigger

 - 11 ways to brighten a dark room

 - How to choose a whole house color scheme